jidehen/mcp-travel-server/README.md

 A modular MCP server for searching flights using the Duffel API.
 Built for extensibility, maintainability, and clarity.

+## Step-by-Step Tutorial

+If you want a guided walkthrough on how this server was created from scratch, check out the [Step-by-Step Tutorial](step-by-step-tutorial.md).

 ## Features
 - Search for flights between any two airports using the Duffel API
 - Granular, well-documented codebase with clear separation of concerns